Time reversal symmetry breaking and odd viscosity in active fluids: Green-Kubo and NEMD results

 \subsection{I. Simulation Details}

-To investigate the viscous behavior of a fluid composed of self-spinning dumbbells, we perform molecular dynamics simulations in LAMMPS~\cite{lammps}, implementing our own modifications~\footnote{Our simulation and analysis code is publicly available at\\ https://github.com/mandadapu-group/active-matter} to impose microscopic driving forces and compute the active stress $\bm{T}^{\text{A}}$.
-Particles interact with their non-bonded neighbors through a Weeks-Chandler-Andersen~\cite{Weeks71} potential defined by
+To investigate the viscous behavior of a fluid composed of self-spinning dumbbells, we perform molecular dynamics simulations in LAMMPS~\cite{lammps}, implementing our own modifications~\footnote{We have published our simulation and analysis code at https://github.com/mandadapu-group/active-matter.} to impose microscopic driving forces and compute the active stress $\bm{T}^{\text{A}}$.
+All measured quantities in both the Green-Kubo and NEMD calculations are converged with respect to timestep and system size.